carmine560/trading-assistant/README.md

 ## Link ##

-  * [*Python Scripting to Assist in Day Trading on Margin Using Hyper SBI 2*](): a blog post about computing the maximum share size for a market order on margin trading
+  * [*Python Scripting to Assist in Day Trading on Margin Using Hyper SBI 2*](): a blog post about computing the maximum number of shares for a market order on margin trading